delucchi-cmu/hipscripts/psc/day1/README.md

 After 1 hour, `du -chs` ==> 40G.
 So probably 12 hours?
 Check again in the morning?

+Oh Beans.
+Maybe I should have used `data.bridges2.psc.edu`

+Hmm.
+It's only 170G.
+When it was on epyc, it was 425G.
+That's not great?

+And I did it in a screen, and didn't pipe my output anywhere, so I can't look at the logs to see if any of the file transfers failed.

+WELL.
+I can try that data node and do something like:

+`$ source wget_sdss &> /jet/home/delucchi/git/hipscripts/psc/day1/wget_sdss.log`

+Oh.
+Fuck me.
+I think data.sdss.org is down right now?
+Ok!

 ## Misc

 We don't have GPU grants, so can't do anything KBMOD-like there (without getting more resources).